PixelMelt/blog/content/Obfuscation/Branch Encryption.md

 This is all well and good but we have one more issue, the valid key may be hidden now, but the secret is still recoverable by the attacker if they read the source code.

-We can fix that by encrypting the code inside the if statement with the correct password as a key, and then during runtime we can try to decrypt the code with the users input (*not* the hash of the input).
+We can fix that by encrypting the code inside the if statement with the correct password as a key, and then during runtime we can try to decrypt the code with the users input. (note that this is *not* the hash of the input)
 ```javascript
 if(hash(input) == hashedPassword) {
 	decrypt_and_run_code(input)